SEND (Special Educational Needs/Disability)

 HOW WILL I FIND OUT ABOUT MY CHILD'S PROGRESS?

 You can attend regular Parents Evenings throughout the school year.
-In addition, you can email the class teacher or call the school office to arrange an appointment to meet with the class teacher or the SENCo to discuss any concerns.
+In addition, you can email the class teacher or call the school office to arrange an appointment to meet with the class teacher or the Inclusion Lead to discuss any concerns.
 Please visit our Contact Us page for our contact details.

 HOW CAN I SUPPORT MY CHILD?